-2018 CCG Strategy Survey Preview
+2020 Strategy Survey Preview

 The strategy survey is available to complete here.
-You may print out a PDF of this preview here.

 In order to gain a more comprehensive understanding of the work that institutions do toward college completion, a campus strategy survey accompanies the narrative update on CCG activities.
 The strategy survey is an opportunity for institutions to indicate each strategy that they are pursuing or have pursued in the past year, allowing them to focus more in depth on those that are of the greatest impact and priority on their campus in their narrative comments.

 You can save a draft of your survey at any point and return to it to complete it.
 Unless otherwise noted, questions are "Yes/No." Only the institution is required.
 Each section includes an optional free response text box for additional notes and details.

 Access and Transition to College